-In its own beginning, this Conference has a very strong link with a PhD Programme.
+This Conference has a strong link with a PhD Programme since the first edition in 2013.
 This way, it will be a very important challenge that the PhD students may share their research advances with the highly valuable international researches involved in the TEEM Community receiving an invaluable feedback about it.

 The Doctoral Consortium has the following main goals:

 - Provide a support for feedback on students’ current research and guidance on future research directions.

 - Offer each student comments and fresh perspectives on their work from researchers and students outside their own institution.